Jamal Mayers: Playing career

 Prior to being drafted in the NHL, Mayers was a star player at Western Michigan University from 1992-96.

 Mayers was drafted 89th overall by the St. Louis Blues in the 1993 NHL Entry Draft and played 10 seasons for the Blues until he was traded to the Toronto Maple Leafs in exchange for a third round pick in the 2008 NHL Entry Draft on June 19, 2008, one day before the draft.

 On January 31, 2010, Mayers was traded along with Matt Stajan, Niklas Hagman and Ian White to the Calgary Flames for Dion Phaneuf, Fredrik Sjöström and prospect Keith Aulie.
 Mayers signed with the San Jose Sharks as a free agent at the end of the season for a one-year contract.
-On June 20, 2011, Sharks General Manager Doug Wilson announced that Mayers, and teammate Scott Nichol, would not be re-signed for the 2011–12 season.
+On June 20, 2011, Sharks General Manager Doug Wilson announced that Mayers would not be re-signed for the 2011–12 season.

 On July 1, 2011, Mayers signed with the Chicago Blackhawks to a one-year contract worth $550,000.
 The Blackhawks re-signed Mayers to a one-year contract worth $600,000 for the 2012–13 season.
-During the 2011–12 season, Mayers was headbutted by the Minnesota Wild's Nate Prosser during a scrum in front of the net.
+On April 5, 2012, late in the 2011–12 season, Mayers was headbutted by the Minnesota Wild's Nate Prosser during a scrum in front of the net.
 Prosser apologized to Mayers after the game, and was given a one-game suspension for his actions by the NHL.

 On June 24, 2013, Mayers won the Stanley Cup as a member of the Chicago Blackhawks when they defeated the Boston Bruins in Game 6 of the 2013 Stanley Cup Finals.
 This was Mayers' first Stanley Cup win in his 15 seasons in the NHL.
-His wait to hoist the trophy was recognized by his teammates, as he was the third person to hoist it, after Jonathan Toews and Michal Handzus.
-Despite him not playing in the 2013 Stanley Cup playoffs, the Blackhawks were successful in petitioning to have Mayers' name engraved on the Stanley Cup.
+Him being the oldest player on the team and his wait to hoist the trophy was recognized by his teammates, as he was the third person to hoist it, after captain Jonathan Toews and Michal Handzus.
+Despite him not playing in the 2013 playoffs and playing in 19 games in the 48 game lockout-shortened regular season (four games short from the 23 game requirement for the abbreviated season), the Blackhawks were successful in petitioning to have Mayers' name engraved on the Stanley Cup.

 On December 13, 2013, Mayers officially announced his retirement from the NHL.